 You’ll be taught by JHU’s expert instructors and join a student body that shares a passion for discovery and brings to the experience a welcome diversity of perspectives.
 Your Summer Term classmates might include undergraduate students hoping to get ahead with degree requirements or discovering something their home college or university doesn’t offer, as well as ambitious high-school students ready to learn at the college level.

 2021 Summer Term Courses

-Undergraduate students can opt to live and learn on JHU’s Homewood campus in Baltimore, Maryland, commute to in-person classes, or attend online.
-Qualified pre-college students may attend online undergraduate courses only this summer.
+JHU undergraduate students can opt to commute to in-person classes at JHU’s Homewood campus in Baltimore, Maryland or attend online.
+Visiting undergraduates and qualified pre-college students may attend online undergraduate courses only this summer.
 Courses are 5, 6, 8, or 10 weeks in length and you’re welcome to select more than one course during the Summer Term.

 Taking Courses On Campus

-Undergraduate students: Enjoy state-of-the-art classrooms and laboratories and the dynamics of in-person interaction at Homewood campus this summer.
-Inside the traditional red-brick buildings, great minds are working together to educate, innovate, and discover—join them for a learning and living experience like no other.
+JHU undergraduate students: Enjoy state-of-the-art classrooms and laboratories and the dynamics of in-person interaction at Homewood campus this summer.
+Inside the traditional red-brick buildings, great minds are working together to educate, innovate, and discover—join them for a learning experience like no other.

 Taking Courses Online

 Undergraduate and Pre-College students: Experience the flexibility to study at your own pace, no matter where you live, while attending Summer Term’s online courses.
 Work around a summer job or pour yourself into that big internship and live anywhere in the world while still making progress along your path to graduation.
 Your online courses are led by JHU’s world-renowned faculty and instructors and offer an opportunity to be part of the Johns Hopkins community of learners.